-Over the weekend of November 17th and 18th volunteers will come together on the Boulevard des Anciens-Combattants, in front of Valacta, to collect your voluntary donations which will be handed over to the Sainte-Anne-de-Bellevue parish Food Bank to support them through the year.
+Over the weekend of November 14th and 15th volunteers will come together on the Boulevard des Anciens-Combattants, in front of the Fire Station, to collect your voluntary donations which will be handed over to the Sainte-Anne-de-Bellevue parish Food Bank to support them through the year.

-On Sunday December 1st, starting at 12 pm, volunteers from municipal services and from the community will once again be on the move to give assistance to those in need in our community.
+On December 6th, 2020, starting at 12 p.m., volunteers from municipal services and from the community will cover all the streets of Sainte-Anne-de-Bellevue to collect donations.

 In keeping with its values and motto, the Richelieu International's mission is to promote the Francophonie at the international, national and local levels, as well as to serve the youth through social, educational, cultural, non-partisan and economic policies.
 This mission contributes to the growth of individuals and communities.
 The Club is a privileged collaborator of the International Organisation of la Francophonie.